 In fact, Talley said, “The statement does not at all address the reliability or validity of standardized tests.”

 Catherine Brown of the Center For American Progress, a progressive think tank, said the amendments reflected growing concerns about over-testing.
-“This platform is one more piece of evidence that we need to move to better, fairer, and fewer tests," she said.
+“This platform is one more piece of evidence that we need to move to better, fairer, and fewer tests,

 But, she said, “The platform has no force of law or policy.”